 Fungi and bacteria are a normal part of our environment.
 Certain factors contribute to development of a fungal infection of the nails.
 The offending fungi thrive in warm, moist environments and in people who experience excessive sweating.

-Other contributing factors which increase susceptibility to nail fungi include:
+Other contributing factors that increase susceptibility to nail fungi include:

 What are the treatment options for nail fungus?

 Over-the-counter creams and ointments alone usually do not help treat this condition.
 Jublia is the latest topical agent that can help some patients with nail fungus.
-Often a prescription for antifungal medicine such as Lamisil, Sporanox or Nizoral is required.
+Often a prescription for antifungal medicine such as Lamisil, Sporanox, or Nizoral is required.
 The medicine is taken by mouth for about 3 to 6 months for toenails; a shorter time for fingernails.
-Due to the nature of the medication lab tests are necessary to check for potential liver damage.
+Due to the nature of the medication, lab tests are necessary to check for potential liver damage.
 Alcohol cannot be consumed while on this medication.
 The success rate is approximately 80%.
 Laser treatments can also be used to help improve the appearance of the nail.

 What complications can occur?